The Carceral Geography Working Group aims to produce reviews of new volumes in, and of relevance to, our field.

 Dominique Moran and Anna Schliehe

-Reviewed by Cheryl McGeachan, Lecturer in the School of Geographical and Earth Sciences at the University of Glasgow.
+Reviewed by Cheryl McGeachan, Lecturer in the School of Geographical and Earth Sciences at the University of Glasgow, UK.
 Read review

 If you would like to nominate a book for review, please contact us.